 West of Chuy are several forts, the Fuerte San Miguel and the Fortaleza de Santa Teresa, that date back to the early 18th century when the Portuguese built them to ward off the Spanish invasion.
 The Fuerte San Miguel is inland by about ten km, situated on top of a hill.
 The Museum of Military History is here.
 Fortalexa de Santa Teresa is located on the coast in the San Miguel National Park, at the beach on Playa la Moza.

-Written by local enthusiast for Chuy hostels
+Written by Travel Expert Chuy

 Jakob Lombardi